vhladiienko/awesome-game-production/readme.md

 - 🤯 [AgileEVM – Earned Value Management in Scrum Projects](https://www.projectmanagement.com/content/attachments/itstratpm_080812105311.pdf) - Thesis (theoretical) on the AgileEVM - adaptation of the classic <a name="agile-evm" href="#evm">EVM</a>, that uses Scrum's key values.
 - 🤯 [Measuring Integrated Progress on Agile Software Development Projects](https://www.methodsandtools.com/archive/archive.php?id=61) - A little bit more practical article on how to actually calculate AgileEVM.

+### Post-mortems

+- [Postmortem: Ensemble Studio's Age of Empires II: Age of Kings](https://www.gamedeveloper.com/design/postmortem-ensemble-studio-s-age-of-empires-ii-age-of-kings) - Age of Empires II: Age of Kings was developed by Ensemble Studios with the aim of improving upon the original game in every aspect, from graphics to user interface.
+Modern game developers can learn from Ensemble's dedication to innovation within the genre and their use of tools and automated testing to streamline their development process.

 ## 📺 Videos

 - [Producer Bootcamp: High Performance Producers](https://www.youtube.com/watch?v=0yyeLmjQGFg&t=null) - Gearbox Software's Aaron Thibault helps viewers build personalized progress charts in the pursuit of improving their production mastery.